Redbornstoke Morris 1976 – 2018

-Redbornstoke Morris is a men’s side based in Ampthill, Bedfordshire.
-The side was created in 1976 and is still going strong, with a core of around a dozen members.
-We dance in and around Bedfordshire and the surrounding areas and also travelled further afield to a number of festivals and Days of Dance over the years and included trips abroad.
+Redbornstoke Morris was a men’s side based in Ampthill, Bedfordshire.
+The side was created in 1976, dancing in and around Bedfordshire and the surrounding areas and also travelled further afield to a number of festivals and Days of Dance over the years and included trips abroad.

-We can be seen performing outside pubs and in other venues throughout the year.
-We are a men's side who specialise in our own interpretation of Cotswold style dancing in the summer months, when we dance in whites; but in winter we have taken to performing an amalgam of border and molly, for which we dress in black.
+Redbornstoke Morris was a men's side who specialised in their own interpretation of Cotswold style dancing in the summer months, dancing in whites; but in winter they performed their own amalgam of border and molly, which was danced in black.